anieshchawla/anieshchawla.github.io/_posts/2017-11-11-important-terms.markdown

 4. Many more based on the model you are using for eg. KNN has K as hyper parameter, etc.

+#### Common commands in Jekyll for Mac:
+1. bundle exec jekyll serve
+2. open $(bundle show minima) -  if your theme is minima -  check config.yml file for it.

 <!-- You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.